 Treatment for bulimia

-Bulimia is typically treated by working on the underlying conditions that fostered the disorder.
-This means that treatment almost always includes psychotherapy and possibly group therapy.
+Treatment for bulimia typically begins with working on the underlying conditions that fostered the disorder.
+As a result, treatment almost always includes psychotherapy and possibly group therapy.

 The eating disorder has become a powerful coping mechanism for your daughter.
 It is how she survives in her life right now.
-In treatment, she needs to gradually learn to replace her eating disorder behaviors with adaptive coping tools.
+Therefore, in treatment she needs to gradually learn to replace her eating disorder behaviors with adaptive coping tools.

 Remember that bulimia is not just purging.
 It is also restricting and binge eating, which require treatment all on their own.
 Stopping the purging behavior may seem like the most important first step.
 But treatment is much more complex and nuanced.